California virus cases increase as delta variants spread | ExBulletin

 “For me, my mask is just as important as any other clothing,” she said.

-At Raven Things Collected, a LA gift shop that sells crystals, tarot cards, and jewelery, everyone is away from the counter with a full-filled table.
+At Raven Things Collected, a LA gift shop that sells crystals, tarot cards, and jewelery, there’s a table full of merchandise in front of the counter, and everyone is away.

 Employee Jesenia Lego said she feels protected because she is vaccinated and away from customers.
 When coming in anyway, she said most people wore masks, adding those who rarely asked if they should.